 ●The diagnosis of PROM is based upon a characteristic history (ie, leaking fluid per vagina) and speculum examination (ie, visualization of fluid flowing from the cervical os), supplemented by diagnostic testing of fluid in the posterior fornix, if the diagnosis is uncertain.
 The clinical manifestations and diagnosis of PROM are the same across gestation and are discussed in detail separately.
 Digital cervicovaginal examination should be avoided, as it has been associated with an increased risk of intrauterine infection.
 (See "Preterm premature (prelabor) rupture of membranes", section on 'Diagnosis'.)

 ●Gestational age is determined according to the usual parameters (last menstrual period and/or ultrasound biometry).
-(See "Prenatal assessment of gestational age".)
+(See "Prenatal assessment of gestational age and estimated date of delivery".)